nickreich/cda/pages/exam-resubmission.md

  - Once the exam is handed back, you may not consult with any human about the exam.
  - You may, however, use books and existing resources on the internet to help you approach solutions.
 Posting exam questions on internet forums with a request for assistance is not permitted.
  - The resubmission should be typed up, as other lab assignments have been, and both the source file and PDF should be submitted via Google Drive by 5pm on Tuesday, November 20.
+Please include, at the beginning of each part of each question, your original score on that part of the question.